WATonomous/wato_finance_system/README.md

 4. Set Project support email to your own email
 5. Select Save and ensure that the Google Provider has the Enabled Status

+### Changing authorization for debugging

+1. If you would like to change your authorization for debugging, set `REACT_APP_AUTH_OVERRIDE=ADMIN | TEAM_CAPTAIN | DIRECTOR`.
+Note that this will only reflect on the frontend.
+TODO: add tooling to support authorization overrides on the backend

+### Starting the app

 To start the frontend, in a different terminal run

 ```